ExternSchool/planner/README.md

 abroad, study here too.
 A lot of kids complete their secondary school in shortened terms, becoming the youngest students of their universities. </br>
-The school has highly qualified and progressive-minded staff, last years has been equipped with modern computers, but being state funded is not able to cover all expenses required to modernize learning process, moving it online and automate routine procedures. </br>
+The school has highly qualified and progressive-minded staff, last years has been equipped with modern computers, but being state funded is not able to cover all expenses required to modernize learning process, move it online and automate routine procedures. </br>
 The abilities of the school are greatly limited by the lack of modern digital management tools.
 For example, at this moment before the children come to meet their teachers at the school to discuss something or to get